-4.2 Re-submission of Dissertations
+4.2 Re-submission of Dissertation/Project

-- (a) Re-submission of dissertations is only permitted in the following circumstances: - (i) Either substantiated extenuating circumstances accepted at the discretion of the Board of Examiners; or - (ii) Where the original mark awarded is at least 40 and the Board of Examiners judges that the work required does not include any additional experimental or practical work. - (b) Re-submission is subject to the following conditions: - (i) A dissertation must normally be re-submitted within two months of the formal notification of permission to resubmit; in cases of extenuating circumstances, this may be extended to a maximum of twelve months; - (ii) A dissertation which has been re-submitted because of a marginal fail shall be awarded no more than the minimum pass mark; in the case of re-submissions because of extenuating circumstances, the full range of marks shall be available to examiners.
+- (a) Re-submission of dissertations is only permitted in the following circumstances: - (i) Either substantiated extenuating circumstances accepted at the discretion of the Board of Examiners; or - (ii) Where the original mark awarded is at least 40. - (b) Re-submission is subject to the following conditions: - (i) A dissertation must normally be re-submitted within two months of the formal notification of permission to resubmit; in cases of extenuating circumstances, this may be extended to a maximum of twelve months: - (ii) A dissertation which has been re-submitted because of a marginal fail shall be awarded no more than the minimum pass mark; in the case of re-submissions because of extenuating circumstances, the full range of marks shall be available to examiners.